MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/microsoft-teams-add-on-licensing.md

 If you're a nonprofit organization, you have four ways to get voice features.

-- Buy a small business plan specifically for nonprofit organizations and then buy Microsoft 365 Business Voice
+- Buy a small business plan specifically for nonprofit organizations and Microsoft 365 Business Voice.
-- Buy a Nonprofit E1 or E3 plan and Microsoft 365 Business Voice
+- Buy a Nonprofit E1 or E3 plan and Microsoft 365 Business Voice.
-- Buy a Nonprofit E1 or E3 plan and add cloud voice features individually
+- Buy a Nonprofit E1 or E3 plan and add voice features individually.
-- Buy a Nonprofit E5, which includes cloud voice features
+- Buy a Nonprofit E5, which includes voice features.

 Here's a summary, based on licensing plan.